anenadic/data-organisation-spreadsheets/_episodes/01-format-data.md

 to easily look at all of one species, or look at different weight distributions by sex.
 If, instead, we put sex and species in different columns, it would be much easier to perform such analyses.

-The data could be better organised as:
+The same data could be better organised as:

 ![single-info example](../fig/single-info.png){: .image-with-shadow }